sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 There are two things to notice:

-  1. `X` does not depend on `B` by inheritance because `B` is passed as type parameter to `D`; we consider only types that appear as parents to `X`
+  1. `X` does not depend on `B` by inheritance because `B` is passed as a type parameter to `D`; we consider only types that appear as parents to `X`
-  2. `Y` does depend on `A` even if there's no explicit mention of `A` in the source file; we select a method `foo` defined in `A` and that's enough to introduce a dependency
+  2. `Y` _does_ depend on `A` even if there's no explicit mention of `A` in the source file; we select a method `foo` defined in `A` and that's enough to introduce a dependency

-To sum it up, the way we want to handle inheritance and problems it introduces is to track all dependencies introduced by inheritance separately and have much more strict way of invalidating dependencies.
+To sum it up, the way we want to handle inheritance and the problems it introduces is to track all dependencies introduced by inheritance separately and have a much more strict way of invalidating dependencies.
 Essentially, whenever there's a dependency by inheritance it will react to any (even minor) change in parent types.